-I study past and current ice-volume changes in Antarctica, Patagonia and Alaska.
-With the aid of ground-penetrating radar, other geophysical methods and a range of paleoclimate proxies, we can better understand how glaciers are reacting (and have in the past) to changes in the atmosphere and oceans.
-Ultimately, with this information we can better predict future changes in the climate and the resulting impacts on our planet and civilization.
+I study past and current ice-volume changes in Antarctica, Patagonia and Alaska with the aid of ground-penetrating radar, other geophysical methods and a range of paleoclimate proxies.
 Currently, I am part of the on-going International Thwaites Glacier Collaboration and our team will use geologic evidence to put the rapid loss of ice volume in this region into an historical context.
 Check out our two recent publications below!
 During the summers, I work with the Juneau Icefield Research Program in Alaska to teach undergraduate and high school students about the cryosphere and how changes in the Arctic relate to changes they are seeing back home.

 Additionally, I have worked several years as a conservationist in Patagonia and Costa Rica with Round River Conservation Studies.
 My interests also include the connections between the cryosphere and biosphere as they are intricately linked around the world.
 Especially so in fast-changing ecosystems such as around the Southern Patagonian Icefield.